pq-code-package/mlkem-libjade/README.md

 for instance, the public and secret key lengths.

 * [jasmin_syscall.h](https://github.com/tfaoliveira/mlkem-libjade/blob/main/src/mlkem768_amd64_avx2/jasmin_syscall.h)
-is the file that provides a prototype for `__jasmin_syscall_randombytes__`.
-Details next.
+is the file that provides the prototype for `__jasmin_syscall_randombytes__`.
 The ML-KEM-768 implementation needs to get cryptographically secure random bytes.
-In the case of the *randomized* implementation, the implementation itself needs to call an external function to obtain those random bytes.
+In the case of the *randomized* implementation, the implementation itself needs to call an external function to obtain these random bytes.
 It is the user's responsibility to provide such a function to the Jasmin implementation, in this case, `__jasmin_syscall_randombytes__`.

 In folder [examples/mlkem768_amd64_avx2](https://github.com/tfaoliveira/mlkem-libjade/tree/main/examples/mlkem768_amd64_avx2)